rubensworks/Workshop-Semantics2025-SemDev/content/audience.md

 Given that no workshops with a similar focus have been organized at ISWC and ESWC for nearly ten years, we foresee a high interest with novel software that accumulated during these years that are not ready for the ISWC resources track, but would be relevant in a more focussed format at this developers' workshop.
+The workshop will have a low barrier to entry for audience participants, only basic Semantic Web knowledge is required.